Bio

 Dayton Daily News, 1993-1999

-In 1993, as I was teaching those classes, I became to learn about a new Internet protocol called HTML and a platform with the then-hyperbolic name of The World Wide Web.
-Instead of relying on menu selections, Web Site pages used hypertext links that could be any word on the page, which would appear as underlined blue text, that when clicked would to jump the user to a completely different page.
+In 1993, as I was teaching those classes, I began to learn about a new Internet protocol called HTML and a platform with the then-hyperbolic name of The World Wide Web.
+Instead of relying on menu selections, Web Site pages used hypertext links that could be any word on the page, which would appear as underlined blue text, that when clicked would jump the user to a completely different page.
 And instead of having to download images to then view, users of Web Sites could see the image right there in the page inline with the text.
+These were remarkable innovations at the time.

-And most astonishingly, HTML was not some complex software language, but a simple set of a dozen tags that anyone could learn to use in an afternoon.
+I was also surprised to learn that HTML was not some complex software language, but just a simple set of tags that anyone could learn to use in an afternoon.
 I didn't care that there wasn't much content on The Web.
 I wanted to put it there.